Rohitaa1306/Cairdio/README.md

 ### Results for Corrupted Segment Detection
 Binary mask plots derived from annotations and the degree of periodicity show close alignment, indicating successful automation of corrupted segment detection.

-**Note:** This README provides an overview of the project.
-For detailed information, refer to the project report and code documentation.